dannygcordobap/website/public/content/projects.md

 ### Technical Projects

 #### One Card
-A credit card rewards companion that helps you always swipe the best card.
-It looks at where you're shopping (with your permission) and matches the merchant to the optimal rewards category.
-When data gets messy, it falls back to a lightweight LLM classifier.
-Built with React Native, FastAPI, and DynamoDB, deployed on AWS CDK.
-It's the app I wish existed when I first started optimizing points.
+A credit card rewards companion that helps you swipe the right card without thinking about it.
+With permission, it looks at where you're shopping and picks the category that earns the best return.
+When the data gets messy, a lightweight LLM classifier steps in.
+React Native, FastAPI, and DynamoDB on AWS CDK keep everything tidy.
+I originally built it for friends and family who wanted points without spreadsheets.

 #### Translunar ESI
-As Co-Founder and CTO, I’m leading the development of autonomous navigation software for spacecraft using NASA’s F´ framework.
-Our systems fuse vision, inertial, and orbital data to enable precise relative navigation without ground control.
-Translunar is still early, but the goal is clear — make autonomy in deep space routine.
+As Co-Founder and CTO, I’m building autonomous navigation software for spacecraft on top of NASA’s F´ framework.
+We fuse vision, inertial, and orbital data to keep vehicles aware without constant ground control.
+We’re still early, but each prototype gets us closer to making deep-space autonomy feel routine.

 #### Home Lab & Networking Stack
-A self-hosted ecosystem anchored by an RTX-powered workstation and a Raspberry Pi cluster running VPN, DNS, Home Assistant, and local LLM inference.
+A self-hosted setup anchored by an RTX workstation and a Raspberry Pi cluster running VPN, DNS, Home Assistant, and local LLM inference.
 I tinker with Ollama + OpenWebUI multi-agent chains, Dockerized GPU orchestration, and persistent local storage to keep workflows fast, private, and reproducible.

 #### Effortless Meal Plan
-A smart meal planning web app that generates balanced recipes and grocery lists based on dietary goals.
+A web app that turns dietary goals into balanced recipes and grocery lists.
 It won first place at MagicHacks 2023 for practical automation and clean UX.
 [Try it out →](https://dannygcordobap.github.io/effortlessmealplan/)

 ---